 One can choose to go back toward safety or forward toward growth.
 Growth must be chosen again and again; fear must be overcome again and again.”

 Since at the deepest level of our beings, each of us yearns to transform from the person we are today into the person that we know we are capable of becoming, we must be willing to challenge ourselves to grow as individuals.
-When we consistently step outside of our comfort zone, we will not only be rewarded with external successes and improved relationships, but more importantly the internal satisfaction that comes from improving one’s self.
-By asking ourselves each day “How can I step outside of my comfort zone?,” we can discover countless opportunities for personal growth, and when we act upon these answers, we will be taking steps towards finding the fulfillment we crave at the deepest level.
+When we consistently step outside of our comfort zone, we will not only be rewarded with external successes and improved relationships but more importantly the internal satisfaction that comes from improving one’s self.
+By asking ourselves each day “How can I step outside of my comfort zone?” we can discover countless opportunities for personal growth, and when we act upon these answers, we will be taking steps towards finding the fulfillment we crave at the deepest level.

 The Countless Ways to Step Outside of Your Comfort Zone:

 Whenever individuals consciously act in a manner that goes against the comfort of their normal routine, they are stepping outside of their comfort zone.
-By purposefully thinking about the numerous ways that you can expand your comfort zone, and acting upon the answer you contrive in the process, you can move closer towards reaching the ultimate goal of self-realization.
-Since each and every human’s life is uniquely complex and contains numerous facets, there are a wide range of ways that each of us can grow.
+By purposefully thinking about the numerous ways that you can expand your comfort zone, and acting upon the answer you contrive in the process, you can move closer to reaching the ultimate goal of self-realization.
+Since each and every human’s life is uniquely complex and contains numerous facets, there is a wide range of ways that each of us can grow.

-By regularly asking ourselves “How can I step outside of my comfort zone?,” we can find a seemingly endless amount of ways that push us towards the life-affirming uncomfortably that comes with personal growth.
+By regularly asking ourselves “How can I step outside of my comfort zone?” we can find a seemingly endless amount of ways that push us towards the life-affirming uncomfortably that comes with personal growth.

 One of the most useful things that we can do to discover comfort stretching activities is to create a vision statement for ourselves that outlines the person we would like to be in every area of life.
-By thinking ahead and envisioning your ideal self, you can begin taking challenging steps towards becoming that person.
+By thinking ahead and envisioning your ideal self, you can begin taking challenging steps toward becoming that person.
 If you are struggling to think of activities that push you outside of your comfort zone, however, here is a list of potential challenges, across every area of life, that can help you get started: